googleapis/python-pubsublite/docs/subscriber/index.rst

 :class:`~.pubsublite.cloudpubsub.subscriber_client.SubscriberClient` class (aliased as ``google.cloud.pubsublite.cloudpubsub.SubscriberClient``).

-Instantiating a subscriber client is simple:
+You should instantiate a subscriber client using a context manager:

 .. code-block:: python

     from google.cloud.pubsublite.cloudpubsub import SubscriberClient

-    subscriber_client = SubscriberClient()
+    with SubscriberClient() as subscriber_client:
+        pass

+When not using a context manager, you need to call :meth:`~.pubsublite.cloudpubsub.subscriber_client.SubscriberClient.__enter__`.

 Receive messages
 ----------------